 It may be unknown to some people that liability insurance consists of two types of coverage.
 As mentioned above, liability pays out for the damages that you are responsible for.
 Both humans and property need compensation.
 The said two types of coverage are exactly for that reason.
 Liability insurance includes reimbursement for bodily injuries and property damages.

 - Bodily injuries.
 As the term implies, bodily injuries liability insurance covers the bills spent on medical concerns of the other party.
-Take note that these medical concerns are just for the injuries sustained because of the accident.
+Take note that these medical concerns are just for the injuries due to the accident.
 If the other party decides to file a lawsuit against you, you are still covered for the legal fees.
 However, it depends on the coverage limit you chose.
 If it exceeds the limit, you might have to spend money on settling legal fees.

 - Property damage.
 Damages made to the properties involved in the accident gets covered as well.
-These include the damages that the vehicles got and the surrounding properties that got wrecked.
-If there are fences, mailboxes, phone poles, and other properties that got ruined, your insurance will also cover it.
+These include the damages that the vehicles got and the surrounding properties.
+These include any fences, mailboxes, phone poles, and other properties.

 Your liability insurance is not unlimited.
 Naturally, there are limitations, both in the conditions and on the amount of money.
 Ask your insurer about the details that you need to know regarding those limits.